rsgc-ics3u-2015/opportunities-to-learn/README.md

 Download and follow the steps provided in [this tutorial application](https://www.weheartswift.com/wp-content/uploads/2015/09/Exercise-Platform-Demo.zip).

 If you have worked through the first two chapters, please email me and ask for the paid version of this platform.
 I will send you a personal copy of the paid version (which is yours to keep forever).

+### Animations (Processing-style)

+You can work with Processing-style animations in Swift on OS X.

+Clone and fork the [animations-os-x](https://github.com/rsgc-ics3u-2015/animations-os-x) repository to get started.

+Support for running animations on iOS coming soon.